hikmahealth/hikma-health-app/README.md

 on Android.
 To install the app locally, run:

 1. `yarn install`
-2. Android Studio -> AVD manager -> Launch AVD in the emulator
+2. Plug in Android device with USB Debug enabled, OR in Android Studio, click AVD manager -> Launch AVD in the emulator
 3. `react-native run-android`